constantin-crailsheim/automl_imbalanced/README.md

 # AutoML Project: Imbalanced data classification

+This project was part of the AutoML course in the winter term 2022/23 at LMU Munich by [Janek Thomas](https://www.slds.stat.uni-muenchen.de/people/thomas/).
+The key objective was to tune an AutoML system that outperforms a random forest baseline.
+The report can be found [here](https://github.com/constantin-crailsheim/automl_imbalanced/blob/main/Report/AutoML%20(Report).pdf).

+# Fild structure

 The repo contains the following files and folder:
 - `ImbalancedAutoML.py`: Contains ImbalancedAutoML class, which is the AutoML system used.
 - `configuration.py`: Contains the measure and openml ids